Dental Linker Program

 Admission into the Program

-Referral Only: Eligible candidates are identified by the TCDM Admissions Committee during the dental school admissions process after an interview as applicants who demonstrate strong potential to be successful dentists, but who would benefit from the additional upper-level science academic preparation.
+Referral Only: Eligible candidates are identified by the TCDM Admissions Committee during the dental school admissions process as applicants who demonstrate strong potential to be successful dentists, but who would benefit from the additional upper-level science academic preparation.

 Although admission to this program is based on referral by the admissions office of TCDM, limited spots may be available for applicants who are referred by an admissions committee of other dental schools.